dksasaki/MOM6_COBALT_NEUS25/exps/NEUS25.COBALT/docs/running.md

 ## Overview

 This guide covers running MOM6-COBALT model after compilation and configuration setup.
 We provide two approaches: automated job chaining with `mom.sub.x` (SLURM-based) and direct execution.
-Noticed that SLURM-based is system-dependent.
+Notice that SLURM-based is system-dependent.

 ## Prerequisites